crguezl/vuejs-components-basics-plan-picker-component/README.md

 - [ ] Add a `select` method to the  `plan` component to set the component as `selected`
 - [ ] Add the code so that when a user clicks on the corresponding `plan` component its `selected` variable is set to `true`
 - [ ] Using the object syntax for `v-bind` add a class `active-plan` when a `plan` component is selected
+- [ ] Verify that the solution given permits several plans to be selected

 ## Skills Covered